justwatch/entitycache/README.md

 # entitycache

-A simple entity in-mem cache with TTL, TTR, LFU policies, based on Ristretto.
+A simple entity in-mem synchronised cache with TTL, TTR and LFU policies, based on Ristretto.

 # Basic usage